freenet-public/pokemock/README.md

 # Pokemock

-A mock server generated from an arbitrary Swagger file.
+A mock server generated from one or more arbitrary Swagger files.
 Supports seeding, timeouts, response picking, entity memory, semantic action inference, etc.